awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 **Note**
 These limitations do not apply to Windows WorkSpaces\.
 Windows WorkSpaces support the @ and \- symbols for all characters in the user name\.

+### I changed the shell for my Amazon Linux WorkSpace and now I can't provision a PCoIP session<a name="linux_workspace_provision_fail_shell_override"></a>

+To override the default shell for Linux WorkSpaces, see [Override the Default Shell for Amazon Linux WorkSpaces](https://docs.aws.amazon.com/workspaces/latest/adminguide/manage_linux_workspace.html#linux_shell)\.

 ### Launching WorkSpaces in my connected directory often fails<a name="provision_fail"></a>